ivanorsolic/oricodes/content/english/RC Car/_index.md

 +++
-title = "RC Car"
+title = "RC Cars: a primer"
 date = 2019-07-27T16:24:11+02:00
 weight = 1
 chapter = true
 pre = "<b>1. </b>"
 +++

-### First chapter
+### Prerequisite knowledge

-# The RC Car
+# RC Cars: a primer

-**Through this chapter we'll explore what hardware parts and tools are needed, how to put them all together and how to setup the base software needed for it to run.**
+Through this chapter we'll explore what kind of parts is a RC car comprised of, and what are the most important ones for us.
+We’ll use that knowledge while buying parts and assembling them for our hardware platform.